-- 97. Competent authorities should assess whether or not an investment firm's internal governance arrangements are adequate for and commensurate with the investment firm's risk profile, business model, nature, size and complexity.
+- 91. Competent authorities should assess whether or not an investment firm's internal governance arrangements are adequate for and commensurate with the investment firm's risk profile, business model, nature, size and complexity.
 They should identify the extent to which the investment firm complies with the applicable EU and national requirements regarding sound internal governance arrangements and identify any shortcomings.
 Competent authorities should evaluate in particular whether or not the internal governance arrangements ensure the sound management of risks and include appropriate internal controls and oversight.
-Competent authorities should establish if there are material risks posed by poor internal governance arrangements and their potential effect on the risk profile sustainability of the investment firm. - 98.
-For SREP, the assessment of the investment firm's internal governance and controls should include, having regard to the application of the principle of proportionality, an assessment of the following areas: - a. the overall internal governance framework, which should include a clear organisational structure and appropriate corporate risk culture; - b. the composition, organisation and functioning of the management body and its committees, where established; - c. remuneration policies and practices; - d. the internal control framework, which should include an independent compliance, and, where applicable, internal risk management and internal audit functions; - e. risk management framework, including ICARAP; - f.
-Information and communication technology; and - g. business continuity planning. - 99.
+Competent authorities should establish if there are material risks posed by poor internal governance arrangements and their potential effect on the risk profile sustainability of the investment firm. - 92.
+For SREP, the assessment of the investment firm's internal governance and controls should include, having regard to the application of the principle of proportionality, an assessment of the following areas: - a. the overall internal governance framework, which should include a clear organisational structure and appropriate corporate risk culture; - b. the composition, organisation and functioning of the management body and its committees, where established; - c. remuneration policies and practices; - d. the internal control framework, which should include an independent compliance, and, where applicable, internal risk management and internal audit functions; - e. risk management framework, including ICAAP and ILAAP; - f. new products and significant changes, including material changes to products, systems and processes as well as exceptional transactions; - g. outsourcing policy and strategy, and third party risk management; - h.
+AML and CTF policies and procedures; - i.
+Information and communication technology; and - j. business continuity planning. - 93.
 The assessment of internal governance should inform the specific assessment of risk management and controls as specified in Titles 6 and 8 as well as the SREP capital assessment in Title 7 and the SREP liquidity assessment in Title 9.
-Likewise, a risk-by-risk analysis of internal capital adequacy and internal-risk assessment process reviewed under Title 7, and any deficiencies identified thereby, should inform the assessment of the overall risk management framework assessed under this title.
+Likewise, a risk-by-risk analysis of internal capital adequacy and assessment process reviewed under Title 7, and